First things first – keep calm and be cool-headed.

 Yes, there are some governmental shelters (only for dogs, none for cats!) but sometimes the conditions there aren’t good, especially in cases where the animal is injured, stressed, or a baby.
 Its condition can worsen instead of improving.
 Furthermore, there are hundreds of animals in those shelters and the chances of getting adopted are small (you are dooming the animal to years of living in a cage).
 If you can’t shelter the animal, the best solution is to find a temporary shelter (at a friend, hotel, house, etc.) and then look for a permanent adopter, which can be difficult but not impossible.

 Our mission as an NGO and volunteers isn’t limited to sharing and taking care of injured animals after a signal (because we don’t have that many resources), we also aim to give valuable advice, information, and moral support to people who take care of stray animals.
 Not only this, but we also want to raise awareness within our society towards the situation with the homeless animals in Bulgaria, many of whom used to be domesticated pets, thrown away.
 We don’t have a physical shelter and our main goal is to share information, raise awareness and castrate so we can decrease the numbers of stray animals.
-WE DO RELY MAINLY ON DONATIONS FROM PEOPLE THAT CARE.
+WE RELY ON DONATIONS FROM PEOPLE THAT CARE.
 The rescued and adopted animals from us are only the ones in the highest need with the biggest injuries, just because of the lack of further resources.

 We strongly believe that each one of US and each of YOU can help with whatever they can and by setting a good example.
 TOGETHER WE CAN ACHIEVE much more than any small organization with a small team and limited resources.
 Homeless animals are a problem to our whole society and all of us have the responsibility and the ability to help make a change.